Internet trademark infringement can take many forms.

-Litigating trademark infringement claims for Internet-related activity has been at the core of our law practice for more than a decade.
-We have set precedent, proposed new infringement theories such as infringement through “search engine spam,” and handled trademark claims involving venues such as the Amazon Marketplace and mobile app stores.
+Litigating trademark infringement claims for internet-related activity has been at the core of our law practice for more than a decade.
+We have set precedent, proposed new infringement theories, and handled trademark claims involving venues such as the Amazon Marketplace and app stores.

-We can help you fight those infringing your trademarks on the Internet.
-Whether it’s PPC infringement, search engine spam, or cybersquatting, we can take rapid, decisive action on your behalf.
+We can help you fight those infringing your trademarks on the internet.
+Whether it’s counterfeiting, infringement in paid search ads, search engine spam, or cybersquatting, we can take rapid, decisive action on your behalf.

-While cybersquatting and other deceptive uses of domain names may be the most common forms of Internet trademark infringement, they are not the only forms.
-Internet companies seeking an unfair advantage incorporate the trademarks of their competitors into a wide array of online materials.
-The Internet trademark infringement lawyers and cybersquatting lawsuit experts at Kronenberger Rosenfeld can help you distinguish between fair use of your trademarks and actionable trademark infringement and can bring a quick halt to the latter.
+While counterfeiting and cybersquatting may be the most common forms of internet trademark infringement, they are not the only forms.
+Companies seeking an unfair advantage may incorporate the trademarks of their competitors into a wide array of online materials.
+The trademark infringement lawyers at Kronenberger Rosenfeld can help you distinguish between fair use of your trademarks and actionable trademark infringement and can bring a quick halt to the latter.

 We can also help you track down occasional, evasive, or anonymous infringers and help develop policies and programs designed to weed out and prevent further infringement.